 As a researcher, it is your responsibility to communicate this information to the data subjects in a concise, transparent, comprehensible and easily ...

 The processing of personal data is only lawful if one of the conditions or legal grounds of the General Data Protection Regulation (GDPR) is met.

 It is very important to indicate the applicable legal basis for the processing at the start of your research.
 The processing of personal data in ...

-This internal registration replaces the former 'obligation to report' with the ...
+This internal registration replaces the ...

 The General Data Protection Regulation (GDPR) requires that personal data cannot be kept longer than necessary to achieve the purposes for which they are processed (see the ‘storage limitation’ principle).

 The RDM Policy framework of Ghent University requires that research data be kept for a minimum of 5 ...

 Personal data are any information about an identified or identifiable natural person.
 A natural person is considered to be identifiable if he or she can be identified directly or indirectly.